speechly/docs/content/speechly-api/_index.md

 ---
 The Speechly gRPC API is the low-level API for integrating your application with Speechly.
 For most users we strongly recommend using the [Client Libraries](/client-libraries/).
 The gRPC API is mainly for users who cannot use the Client Libraries.

-Knowledge of [gRPC](https://grpc.io) is a prerequisite before taking this API into use!
-Unfortunately we can only provide limited support for general gRPC related questions.
+Knowledge of [gRPC](https://grpc.io) is a prerequisite before taking this API into use.

 Here you can find
 - a [gRPC API Guide](api-guide) that explains how the gRPC API works in general, and